Blocks

 Reload Configuration

-If a plugin is changing values inside of the ~/.zazurc.json
+If a plugin is changing values inside of the ~/.zazurc.json file, it can often

 be useful to tell Zazu to reload this configuration.